MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/11-meeting-templates-sensitivity-labels-policies.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

+In Teams meetings, meeting organizers can configure [a variety of settings](https://support.microsoft.com/office/53261366-dbd5-45f9-aae9-a70e6354f88e) that determine which features are available in the meeting.
+As an administrator, you can disable or enforce specific values for these settings by using a combination of admin policies, sensitivity labels, and meeting templates.

+[Meeting templates](custom-meeting-templates-overview.md) are created and managed in the Teams admin center.
+Sensitivity labels are created and manged in the Microsoft Purview compliance portal.
+Both are part of Teams Premium.

+By using admin policies, templates, and labels together you can make possible a variety of meeting scenarios to help meet the compliance and business needs for the different departments in your organization.

-The following table shows a list of Teams features that may be useful for managing sensitive meetings in your organization and where they can be configured.
+The following table shows a list of Teams features that may be useful for managing meetings with different compliance needs in your organization and where they can be configured.

 |Feature|Teams admin policy|Sensitivity label|Meeting template|Meeting organizer|
 |:------|:-----------------|:----------------|:---------------|:----------------|